google/exposure-notifications-server/docs/server_migration.md

 Configure the __state__ server to mirror the __national__ exports on the currently known client CDN / download location.

+This can be done via the mirror job (`./cmd/mirror`) located in this repository.

 ### End state